A guest post by author consultant Barb Drozdowich

 Ideally, authors should start working on their platform when they start writing their book.
 I’m not the only one to think this way.
 The blogosphere is filled with similar advice.

-Photo by Matt Cornock used under Creative Commons Attribution-NonCommerical 3.0 Unported License.
+The platform: where the author begins the journey to success.
+Photo by Matt Cornock used under Creative Commons Attribution-NonCommerical 3.0 Unported License. |

 I’ll take this advice one step further and suggest that your author platform consists of more than a blog, a Twitter account and a Facebook account.
 You want to make it as easy as possible for readers, both new and old, to find you.
 Google is the world’s largest search engine and because of that, Google+ must be part of your platform.
 You don’t need to understand the specifics of why, just know that Google+ will play a significant role in being found easier in Google searches.